Respiratory Therapy Degree

 status by mid-June and accepted students begin the year one of

 respiratory therapy coursework in August.
 Students in the program must complete courses listed in Program Requirements and Support Related Requirements with a minimum grade of “C” in each course in order to receive the A.A.S. degree.
 Respiratory Therapy majors may begin their general education and science prerequisites during any semester.
+Visit the Admission to Respiratory Therapy webpage for more information.

 A college degree is an investment in your future.
 There are many lifelong benefits of a quality education that exceed the initial costs involved.
 Tuition and fees at Eastern Oklahoma State College are among the lowest in the nation.
 Plus, Eastern offers a variety of institutional scholarships for students who demonstrate high academic qualifications and financial need.
 Federal and state financial aid and grant opportunities are also available to help fund your education.